Groups and Inverse Semigroups in Lambda Calculus: Related and further work

-In this section we show how the previous results can be applied and suitably adapted to the study of inverse monoids and groups within the $\lambda$-calculus.
-It is clear that the product on permutation trees was intended to mirror composition between $\lambda$-terms; the most interesting aspect is that the order on permutation trees is inextricably linked to various forms of $\eta$-expansion.
-Finally, the general results allowing one to extract a canonical group from an inverse monoid recover the invertible $\lambda$-terms in various $\lambda$-theories.
+In this section we apply and adapt the previous results to the study of inverse monoids and groups in the $\lambda$-calculus.
+The natural order ${\le}$ and the order ${\le_{\fin}}$ on permutation trees are closely related to notions of $\eta$-expansion.
+The general construction extracting a canonical group from an inverse monoid recovers the invertible $\lambda$-terms in various $\lambda$-theories.

-The set of B\"ohm-like trees is endowed with a composition that turns $(\mathscr{B}, \circ)$ into a semigroup \cite[Thm.~18.3.10]{B84}.